19hours/sg-statutes/Acts/Limitation Act.md

 ### Special time limit for claiming contribution

-6A\.—(1) Where under section 11 of the Civil Law Act (Cap.
+6A\.—(1) Where under section 15 of the Civil Law Act (Cap.
 43) any person becomes entitled to a right to recover contribution in respect of any damage from any other person, no action to recover contribution by virtue of that right shall, subject to subsection (3), be brought after the end of the period of 2 years from the date on which that right accrued.

+[Act 2 of 2012 wef 01/03/2012]

 (2) For the purposes of this section, the date on which a right to recover contribution in respect of any damage accrues to any person (referred to in this section as the relevant date) shall be ascertained as provided in subsections (3) and (5).